doevix/phyzzy-js/README.md

 #### obj.js
 This library contains the elements used to simulate, mainly being the mass and spring which are the main pieces of what makes a mesh.
-Also contains the environment and containers that act as walls in case the user does preferres a finite space to work in.
+Also contains the environment and containers that act as walls in case the user preferres a finite space to work in.

 #### vector.js
 Library for vector object and used throughout the the previous libraries.
 Contains properties and